PrincetonUniversity/installing_python_packages/README.md

 $ pip install --user <package>
 ```

-The `--user` option is needed above so that the package is installed in your own user account where you have permission to write files.
+The `--user` option is needed above so that the package is installed in your account where you have permission to write files.
 If you forget to include this option then the install will eventually fail with the following error:

 ```
 Could not install packages due to an EnvironmentError: [Errno 30] Read-only file system